 The New York City Landmarks Preservation Commission communication identified the project areas as possessing the potential to yield archaeological evidence of 19th century occupation.
 This would be in the form of privies, cisterns and refuge pits located behind the houses that formerly stood on the lots.
 Historic research indicates that along Walworth Street connections were made to the sewer in the 1870's.
 Maps indicate that this area contained dwellings prior to the time that sewer was available, raising the potential for there to be privies associated with the project area.
-The specific potential of 114 Walworth Street (Lot 27) is outlined below.
+The specific potential of 112 Walworth Street (Lot 26) is outlined below.

-Lot 27 (114 Walworth Street)
+Lot 26 (112 Walworth Street)

-Map research indicates that in 1869 Lot 27 (then identified on the Ward Map as Lot 26) was vacant.
-The lot was connected to the sewer in 1872 (Sewer Permit #35399.5), and it is probable that this is also the construction date for the house that occupied the lot.
-At the time the lot was owned by John McLean.
-By 1888 the owner of record was Mary Cummings.
-In 1932 the owner of the building was Faustino Savino.
-The fact that the lot was vacant until after the time that the sewer line had been installed in Walworth Street reduces the likelihood of privies being located on Lot 27.
+Map research indicates that in 1869 Lot 26 (then identified on the Ward Map as Lot 25) was vacant.
+The lot was connected to the sewer in 1873 (Sewer Permit #38644.5), and it is probable that this is also the construction date for the house that occupied the lot.
+At the time J. S. Maran owned the lot, but by 1881 John Reilly owned the property.
+Tax Assessment Records indicate that John Reilly owned the house until at least 1897.
+Records at the Building Department (discussed below) indicate that John Reilly was the owner of record in 1905 and in 1916.
+The fact that the lot was vacant until after the time that the sewer line had been installed in Walworth Street suggests that the likelihood of privies being located on Lot 26 is not high.
 Water had been installed some years earlier, making the presence of a cistern also unlikely.
+The only caveat is that the Building Department Records indicate that water closets were installed at 112 Walworth Street in 1905.
+It is possible that this was an alteration to an existing water closet, but the possibility that, even though the house was connected to the sewer line, a privy may still have been in use (particularly for the residents of the dwelling on the rear of the lot) cannot be entirely ruled out.

-Building Department Records for 114 Walworth Street
+Building Department Records for 112 Walworth Street